Categories

 Grounds for Divorce and Facts

-The main legislation covering divorce law in England & Wales is the Matrimonial Causes Act 1973, as amended.
-In order that we can submit a Divorce Petition for you, you must first establish that you have ‘grounds‘ for a divorce.
-English law only recognises one ‘ground’ for divorce.
-This requires you to show to the court that your marriage has ‘irretrievably broken down‘.
+There is now only one Ground for Divorce and that is requires you to show to the court that your marriage has ‘irretrievably broken down‘.
 In simple terms this means that there is no prospect of a reconciliation between you.

 1. The unreasonable behaviour of your spouse